Differentiable Graph Module (DGM) for Graph Convolutional Networks: Discussion and conclusion

 In this paper, we tackled the challenge of graph learning in convolutional graph neural networks.
-We have proposed a novel Differentiable Graph Module (DGM) that predicts a probabilistic graph, allowing a discrete graph to be sampled accordingly in order to be used in any graph convolutional operator.
-Further, we devised a weighted loss inspired by reinforcement learning which allows the optimization over edge probabilities.
+We have proposed a novel Differentiable Graph Module (DGM): it predicts a probabilistic graph, from which a discrete graph can be sampled, which can then be used in any graph convolutional operator towards the downstream task.
+Furthermore, we devised a weighted loss that models the optimization over edge probabilities.

 Our DGM is generic and adaptable to any graph convolution based method.
-We prove this by using our method to solve a wide variety of tasks starting from application in healthcare (disease prediction), brain imaging (age and gender prediction), computer graphics (3D point cloud segmentation) and computer vision (zero-shot learning), dealing with multi-modal datasets and inductive settings.
-Table \ref{compliment_data} shows the wide heterogeneity captured by the choice of our datasets and tasks.
+We prove this by using our method to solve a wide variety of tasks, starting from applications in healthcare (disease prediction), brain imaging (age and gender prediction), computer graphics (3D point cloud segmentation) and computer vision (zero-shot learning).
+These applications feature both multimodal datasets and inductive inference setups.